cdseaholm/carl-seaholm-profile-MongoDB-Version-Live-Current-/README.md

 ## Future Plans

-As funds become available, I plan to transition to a server-based setup.
-This will allow for real-time updates and a more dynamic user experience.
+Building this out into a larger Professional and Personal portfolio for non-technical individuals to use.
+This way they can showcase both their personal and professional lives.
 Stay tuned for updates!

 ## Contact